 At just before five-thirty on 9th November, the entire area of New York City fell into blackness.
 The whole area was victim to a complete failure of the power system.
 Issues began within minutes of the lights coming on.
 All systems suggested no problems, but that didn’t stop them from “dimming” somewhat.
 Further investigation revealed an “unusual flow of current” to the north of the site plant’s location.

 Shortly after New York went under the cloak of night, the entire eastern seaboard would follow.
 After that, all power would fail in several south Canada states.

 US Investigators would look to a problem with power lines at Niagara Falls, but their Canadian counterparts thought otherwise.
 They believed the “problem” lay on the United States side of the border.
 They noticed a “huge surge of electricity, flowing in the opposite direction to the normal flow of that hour!”

 An eventual joint US-Canadian investigation would fail to find a satisfactory reason for the blackout.
 Expert testimony all agreed that it simply “should not have happened!”

 When the Aerial Phenomena Research Organisation conducted their own investigation, they revealed some interesting witnesses.
-Private pilot, Weldon Ross, claimed to have seen a “strange red fireball-type object” hovering in the air.
+The private pilot, Weldon Ross, claimed to have seen a “strange red fireball-type object” hovering in the air.
 It then began ascending from the huge power lines below him.
 He witnessed the anomaly a minute or so before the blackouts began while flying to Hancock Field.
 His statement became verified when Hancock Field employee, Robert Walsh, stated he saw the same object while arranging emergency lighting.

 As the years passed, there would eventually be witness testimony to the possibility of UFO involvement in the incidents.
-Before we look at that however, and the blackouts that would follow, check out the piece of news footage below.
+Before we look at that, however, and the blackouts that would follow, check out the piece of news footage below.